 Notes

-- I wouldn't skimp on the sugar in this recipe, as it provides structure as well as sweetness.
+- Sugar – I wouldn’t skimp on the sugar in this recipe, as it provides structure as well as sweetness.
+You could substitute coconut sugar, but the curd will be brown.

 - The vegan butter could be left out if needed, but it provides a silky rich texture that will be missed!